msalemor/assistants-api-commander/README.md

 The application is made up of a Python FastAPI and OpenAI SDK backend, and a Vite SolidJS frontend.

-Generally, there would be on Assistant and multiple user Threads, but Assistants API Commander can create on Assistant per user, each with its own set of data files.
-Assistants API can generate chart and graphs, and Assistants API Command can display these images.
+Generally, there would be one Assistant and multiple user Threads, but the Assistants API Commander can create one Assistant per user, each with its own set of data files.
+Assistants API can generate charts and graphs, and Assistants API Commander can display these images.

 ## Requirements